Reports to: Culinary Director & Operations Manager

 - Complete initial and ongoing psychological assessment of residents to determine treatment needs

-- Lead and co-lead groups that are part of the Clinical Program.
-These may include topics such as Grief, Assertiveness, Anger Management
+- Lead and co-lead groups that are part of the Counselling Program.
+These may include topics such as Grief, Assertiveness, Anger Management, Relapse Prevention, Trauma etc.

 - Teach classes as needed and when the topic covered is an area of knowledge or expertise

-- Work with the Clinical Team to ensure that the Clinical Program is meeting the needs of the residents who come to Wagner Hills
+- Work with the Counselling Team to ensure that the Counselling Program is meeting the needs of the residents who come to Wagner Hills

 - Participate in resident personal service plans when necessary (conducted on a monthly basis for each resident)

-- Assist in supervising practicum students who are completing diplomas or degrees in counseling, social work or other related fields
+- Assist in supervising practicum students who are completing diplomas or degrees in Counselling Psychology or Social Work or other related fields

-- Training and experience in working with addiction, trauma, mood disorders
+- Training and experience in working with addiction, trauma, and mental health disorders.

 - Ability to lead or co-lead groups